 clicking the "autonotch" button near the volume control - but this will

 remove only the carrier, not the modulation (speech, music.)At

 other times you will hear short-duration carriers while people tune up

 or, unfortunately, due to the occasional jamming.
 It is recommended

 use this "Autonotch" feature when receiving CW signals as this will dutifully remove them!

 "How do I engage a noise blanker or noise reduction on the WebSDR?"

-It's no secret that noise reduction works best on periodic
+It's noise reduction works best on periodic

 noise such as the "buzz" of a powerline but works less-well on the